howtographql/howtographql/content/backend/graphql-js/4-adding-a-database.md

 1. **Generator**: Indicates that you want to genenerate Prisma Client.
 1. **Data model**: Defines your application *models*.
 Each model will be mapped to a table in the underlying database.

-Prisma's unique data model bridges the gap to help you reason about your data in a way that maps very well to the underlying database, while still providing an abstraction that allows you to be productive with type safety and superb auto-completion.
+Prisma's unique data model bridges the gap to help you reason about your data in a way that maps very well to the underlying database, while still providing an abstraction that allows you to be productive with type safety and auto-completion.

 Let's see it in action with your project!